sachinb4u/git-development-tutorial/Git-Useful-Commands.md

 > git difftool (commit-id)~1 (commit-id)

 This will open WinMerge or any difftool as per your configuration.
 It will open each modified file.

+### How to know which is the base for the branch created. i.e. from which commit this branch has been created
+> git show --name-status $(git merge-base test1 upstream/OCBDEV)
+>
+> git show --name-status $(git merge-base branch base-branch)
+>
+This is combined command. `git merge-base branch base-branch` give you the commit it which gets passed to `git show --name-status <id>` to show the details
 ```
+$ git show --name-status $(git merge-base test1 upstream/OCBDEV)

+commit 046b2a056e3644a2f4f833bf26e905207bfb3f93
+Author: Sandeep Ambule <sandeep.ambule@sap.com>
+Date:   Fri Feb 9 12:20:10 2018 +0530

+    build_war.bat fix (#72)

+    * Moved com.sap.banking.frontend-web project to mavenservices

+    * GitHub Migration of mavenservices-build script fix

+    * build_war.bat fix

+M       build_war.bat

 ```